-But in fast times fast synapses are needed.
-And creativity, the key resource for innovation, is like a whimsical diva who needs the right circumstances.
-Mood, leisure and stress abstinence are part of it.
+But in fast times, fast synapses are sorely needed.
+And creativity, the key resource for innovation, is like a witty diva who needs the right circumstances.
+Cheerfulness, leisure and stress abstinence are part of it.
 Work has to be fun to be good.
-That's why so much emphasis is placed on a feel-good climate in thriving new economy companies.
+That is why so much emphasis is placed on a comfortable climate in flourishing new economy companies.

-Powerful people do not call for a palace revolution
+The powerful do not instigate a palace revolution

-For 37 percent of respondents, power issues are the number one innovation blocker.
+For 37 percent of those surveyed, power issues are the number one obstacle to innovation.
 In addition, according to the study, almost every second manager fears a loss of power through innovation.
-Losing power and thus status and control is usually very difficult.
-Possession of property is therefore a huge topic.
-Through an inflated measuring and control bureaucracy, many managers first of all ensure their right to exist.
+Losing power and with it status and control is usually damn difficult.
+Preservation of vested rights is therefore a huge issue.
+Because of an inflated measurement and control bureaucracy, many managers ensure their right to exist in the first place.
 But bureaucracy makes a company slow and stupid.

 Any change - and therefore any innovation - also means that something unknown is created that no one knows for sure whether it will be better or worse than the one before it.
 Anyone who wants to break new ground must also be able to break habits, leave their comfort zone and throw overboard valid beliefs.

-But people like to repeat activities in which they once were victorious.
-"Self-herding" is called this behavior in professional circles.
-Similar to herd behavior, here we follow the "herd" of our own earlier decisions.
-Management thinker Gary Hamel has a catchy statement ready for such an eternal day: "The future easily makes fools out of the unbelievers who cling to old certainties for too long."
+But people like to repeat activities in which they were once victorious.
+This behavior is called “self-herding” in specialist circles.
+Similar to herd behavior, here we follow the “herd” of our own previous decisions.
+Management thinker Gary Hamel has a catchy statement ready for such yesterday: "The future easily makes fools out of the unteachable who cling to old certainties for too long."

 Dispose of the old ballast of old times